-Refer to Investigation above.
+Refer to the Investigation section above.

 4. Was the employer's investigation fair and objective?

 The employer should interview all witnesses and consider all available information not just information that supports the discipline.
 In case of conflicting accounts, the employer may have to make credibility determinations.